TerraMaster NAS Data Recovery

 What Are the Most Common TerraMaster NAS Failure Modes?

-- TOS Firmware Corruption: A failed TOS update or flash storage failure prevents the NAS from booting.
-TOS stores system files on the first partition of each member drive.
-Data volumes reside on later partitions and are unaffected by firmware corruption.
+- A failed TOS update or flash storage failure prevents the NAS from booting.
+System files live on Partition 1 of each member drive.
+Data volumes reside on later partitions and are unaffected.

 Do not reinitialize or format.
 TOS prompts to create a new storage pool will overwrite mdadm superblocks.
 Power down, label drives by bay, and contact us.